hunterhogan/mapFolding/mapFolding/reference/notes.md

         - or `step = leafBelow[connectee] - leaf`
         - or `step = leafBelow[leaf1ndexConnectee] - leaf1ndexConnectee`
         - or `step = B[m] - l`
+- `countFolds` is the point of the package.
+Two things should be very stable
+  1. the name of the function and
+  2. the first parameter will accept a `list` of integers representing the dimensions of a map.